Vehicle registration plates of Togo

 The vehicle registration plates of Togo is a legal form requiring the citizens of Togo to have the car registered.

 Regular license plates

 The number plates of Togo have a European shape and size.
 There are one-line and two-way license plates.
 The current scheme of regular license plates for private transport of Togo was introduced in 2007.
 It has a format 1234-AB, where 1234 is the number, AB is the series.
-Regular plates have a white background with dark blue signs.
+Regular plates have a white background with dark blue or black signs.
 On the left side of the plate is an image of the flag of the country under which the TG code is located.
 There is a two-line version of such license plates in the format AB / 1234.
 There is no regional coding.

 Other formats

 Commercial vehicles

 Commercial vehicles have license plates with red characters on a yellow background.
 The license plate format is similar to the regular.
 On the left side of the plate is an image of the flag of the country under which the TG code is located.